 Tom Primrose graduated with distinction from the Royal Academy of Music where he studied with Michael Dussek and Malcolm Martineau, before which he was Assistant Organist and Director of the Girls’ Choir at Norwich Cathedral.

 As a choral conductor he has performed all over Europe, particularly in Italy and Scandinavia, and his choirs have been broadcast in the UK and abroad.
 He also works as a chorus master, and has prepared choirs for Yan Pascal Tortellier, David Parry, Sharon Choa and others.
-Tom has been Director of the University of East Anglia Choir since 2010.
+Tom has been Director of the University of East Anglia Choir since 2010 and now directs the UEA Chamber Choir too.
 He is also Artistic Co-Director of the Southrepps Classical Music Festival.